signalfx/apmworkshop/apm/README.md

 ### Audience And Requirements

-Audience: Intermediate and advanced developers, devops, and SREs who have already set up their Splunk SignalFx account and have tried out integrations and dashboards.
+Audience: Intermediate and advanced developers, devops, and SREs who have already set up their Splunk Observability (formerly SignalFx) account and have tried out integrations and dashboards.
 Skill level should include troubleshooting a Linux and Kubernetes environment.

 The term "SignalFx" refers to the Splunk Observability services.